codeworth-gh/dkNET-DecisionTrees/RepositoryTagging/languages/en_US/nodes/decision-graph/qDomainList.md

 ---

 ### 📝 Notes
-Please add those conditions in the notes field.
+Please note the domain name in the notes field.